Lattice Boltzmann simulations of two linear microswimmers using the immersed boundary method

 where $\sum_x$ is a sum over all the fluid nodes within an interpolation range from the membrane node $\mathbf{r}_{i,j}$. $\Delta(\mathbf{x}-\mathbf{r}_{i,j})$ is then replaced by a two-point linear interpolation function as detailed in \cite{Kruger2012,Aouane2021}.
 Eqs. \eqref{eq:spreading} and \eqref{eq:interpolation} describe the spreading of the interfacial forces to the surrounding fluid nodes and the interpolation of the fluid velocity to the deformable interface.
-The particle forces are included directly in the fluid node velocity using the method proposed by Shan and Chen \cite{shan1993lattice} as described in Eq. \eqref{eq:sc}.

-The IBM belongs to the class of the front-tracking methods where the sharp interface is explicitly known through a set of Lagrangian marker points acting on the fluid via body forces and moving with the same velocity as the ambient fluid, thus enforcing the no-slip boundary condition.
+The particle forces are included directly in the fluid node velocity using the method proposed by Shan and Chen \cite{shan1993lattice} as described in Eq. \eqref{eq:sc}.\\ The IBM belongs to the class of the front-tracking methods where the sharp interface is explicitly known through a set of Lagrangian marker points acting on the fluid via body forces and moving with the same velocity as the ambient fluid, thus enforcing the no-slip boundary condition.
 The deformation of the interface is governed by the chosen strain-stress constitutive law and not by the IBM itself, making it a very popular method to simulate biological fluid dynamics (e.g., blood flow) \cite{Zhang2007, Crowl2010, kaoui2011two, thiebaud2014prediction, kruger2014deformability}.